-PSYC 3350 - Memory, Learning & Problem Solving (3)
+PSYC 3350 - Cognition (3)

 Taking the cognitive point of view, this course treats man as an active processor of information.
 Methods to improve memory, learning, and problem solving are shown from both the informational and practical perspectives.
 Prerequisite: PSYC 1301.
-Offered once every two years.
+Usually offered once per year.